japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 ```

 !!! note "lazy value"
-    `inputRDD` is a Scala lazy value which is computed once when accessed and cached afterwards.
+    `inputRDD` is a Scala lazy value which is computed once when accessed and never changes afterwards.

 `inputRDD` is an input `RDD` that is used when `FileSourceScanExec` physical operator is requested for [inputRDDs](#inputRDDs) and to [execute](#doExecute).